vanviethieuanh/resume/README.md

 # Side Projects

-"See all my side projects which related to Data Science, Machine Learning, Design, Mathematics, and more at" "[my website](https://vanviethieuanh.github.io/dev/) or [my Github](https://github.com/vanviethieuanh)."
+See all my side projects which related to Data Science, Machine Learning, Design, Mathematics, and more at [my website](https://vanviethieuanh.github.io/dev/) or [my Github](https://github.com/vanviethieuanh).